2021 Pacific hurricane season: Tropical Storm Sandra

-At 19:00 UTC on November 1, the NHC began monitoring an area that was expected to develop into an area of low pressure several miles south of the southwestern coast of Mexico.
+At 19:00 UTC on November 1, the NHC began monitoring a disturbance that was expected to develop into an area of low pressure several miles south of the southwestern coast of Mexico.
 The system organized further by 01:00 UTC on November 3, and further development prompted the NHC to begin issuing advisories on Tropical Depression Nineteen-E at 15:00 UTC on November 7.
 At 21:00 UTC on November 7, the depression was upgraded into a tropical storm based on scatterometer data, despite the storm's appearance degrading, and the NHC assigned the storm the name Sandra.
 However, Sandra weakened into a tropical depression 24 hours later, after scatterometer data failed to find tropical storm-force winds.
 At 21:00 UTC on November 9, Sandra degenerated into a remnant low, after the storm's surface circulation was found to have opened up into a trough of low pressure.

+Other system

+The precursor to Tropical Storm Omais would develop in the Central Pacific Ocean, being first noted by the Central Pacific Hurricane Center on August 6.
+The storm would later cross into the Western Pacific, in which it would no longer be tracked.

 Storm names

-The following names were used for named storms that formed in the northeastern Pacific Ocean during 2021.
-This is the same list used in the 2015 season, with the exception of the name Pamela, which replaced Patricia.
-The name Pamela was used for the first time this year.
-No names were retired from this list, so all will be used again in the 2027 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2021.
+This was the same list used in the 2015 season, with the exception of the name Pamela, which replaced Patricia.
+The name Pamela was used for the first time in 2021.
+No names were retired following the season, so this list will be used again for the 2027 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 2021 are shown below.
-However, none of them were used.
+For named storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the North Pacific between 140°W and the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No storms formed within the area in 2021.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Season effects

-This is a table of all the storms that formed during the 2021 Pacific hurricane season.
-It includes their duration, names, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2021 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in 2021 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2021 USD.